-Growing strawberries is not hard, but it can be a complicated business, requiring you to rework or renovate the planting bed yearly and constant runner vigilance or you can take a more lax approach.
-It’s not as easy as plopping a plant in the ground and hoping for the best, but follow these 10 tips and you should be enjoying juicy fruits within months.
+Growing strawberries is not hard, but it can be a complicated business, requiring you to rework or renovate the planting bed yearly and constant runner vigilance.
+Or you can take a more lax approach.
+It’s not as easy as plopping a plant in the ground and hoping for the best but follow these tips, and you should be enjoying juicy fruits within months.

-As with any perennial crop, starting off with a weed free site will save you a lot of time and effort down the line.
+As with any perennial crop, starting with a weed-free site will save you a lot of time and effort down the line.
 Perennial vegetables will be growing in the same spot for many years, and you only get one chance to start them off right.

-Once the weeds are gone, spread a 2 - 3 in. layer of compost.
-Yo can work it into the top layer of soil, but it’s not really necessary.
-Some will get worked in when you plant and some will get moved by the earthworms.
+Once the weeds are gone, spread a 2 - 3-inch layer of compost on the bed.
+You can work it into the top layer of soil, but it’s not necessary.
+Some of the compost will get worked in when you plant, and some will get moved by the earthworms.
 Strawberries are shallow rooted and need their nutrients near the surface.

 There are 4 basic types of strawberries.
 June bearing, day neutral, everbearing and the tiny, but delicious, alpine strawberries.
 If you want to preserve strawberries, June bearing produces the largest crop at one time.

-If you want to enjoy your strawberries for a longer stretch than just June, choose day neutral or everbearing.
-Day neutral berries produce a small crop throughout the season.
-Everbearing aren’t really everbearing; they produce 2 - 3 crops per season, which are a little smaller in yield than what you’d get from June bearing.
+If you want to enjoy your strawberries for a longer stretch than just June, choose day-neutral or everbearing.
+Day-neutral berries produce a small crop throughout the season.
+Everbearing aren’t everbearing; they produce 2 - 3 harvests per season, which are a little smaller in yield than what you would get from June bearing strawberries.

 If you do learn that your area is prone to a particular disease, make sure you rotate where you plant your strawberries, when you are starting a new bed.
 Avoid re-planting in the same spot, or the spores will build up in the soil.

 Each plant should yield somewhere from 1 cup to 1 pint per season.
-Keep in mind that June bearers will produce this during the course of 1 month and the other types will spread it out over the growing season.
+Keep in mind that June bearers will produce this during 1 month and the other types will spread it out over the growing season.

 If you don’t like the look of straw, consider grass clippings, shredded leaves or pine needles.